 Top / Featured Image Credit: Creative Commons licensed Wikimedia Commons image of a Stroh Violin

-The post "UDG Agora at ETUG: Hybrid Presentation Mode Activated" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2015/11/hybrid-presentation-mode/) on November 9, 2015.
+The post "UDG Agora at ETUG: Hybrid Presentation Mode Activated" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (https://cogdogblog.com/2015/11/hybrid-presentation-mode/) on November 9, 2015.